 University of Saint Francis, Indiana.
 The GRE is only required if your overall GPA is below 3.2.

 University of Scranton Nurse Anesthesia Program, Pennsylvania.
 You may either submit a GRE score OR present a record of progressively higher work experience.
 You will need to submit GRE scores if your GPA is less than 3.0.

 University of Tennessee College of Nursing at Knoxville, Tennessee.
 The GRE is only required for those applicants with a GPA of less than 3.3.

 University of Wisconsin Oshkosh, Wisconsin.
 The GRE is only required for those applicants with a GPA of less than 3.0.

 Villanova University & Crozer-Chester Medical Center, Pennsylvania.
-Will waive the GRE requirement if GPA is 3.4 or better.
+GRE requirement may be waived if GPA is 3.4 or better.